-In case of solids material all the atoms are close to each other, so the energy levels of outermost orbit electrons are affected by the neighboring atoms.
-When the isolated atom or two single atoms are bring close to each other then the outermost orbit electrons of two atoms are interact with each other. i.e, the electrons in the outermost orbit of one atom experience an attractive force from the nearest or neighboring atomic nucleus.
-Due to this the energies of the electrons will not be in same level, the energy levels of electrons are changed to a value which is higher or lower than that of the original energy level of the electron.
-The electrons in same orbit exhibit different energy levels.
-The grouping of these different energy levels is called energy band.
+In the case of solid material, all the atoms are close to each other, so the neighboring atoms affect the energy levels of outermost orbit electrons.
+When the isolated atom or two single atoms are brought close to each other, then the outermost orbit electrons of the two atoms are interacting with each other. i.e., the electrons in the outermost orbit of one atom experience an attractive force from the nearest or neighboring atomic nucleus.
+Because of this, the energies of the electrons will not be at the same level, the energy levels of electrons are changed to a value that is higher or lower than that of the original energy level of the electron.
+The electrons in the same orbit exhibit different energy levels.
+The grouping of these different energy levels is called an energy band.

 Band overlap will not occur in all substances, no matter how many atoms are close to each other.
-In some substances, a substantial gap remains between the highest band containing electrons is known as Valence band and the next band, which is empty is known as conduction band.
-As a result, valence electrons are “bound” to their constituent atoms and cannot become mobile within the substance without a significant amount of imparted energy.
-So, the band gap is the minimum amount of energy required for an electron to break free of its bound state.
-When the band gap energy is met, the electron is excited into a free state, and can therefore participate in conduction.
-Similarly the electronic band structure of solids, the band gap generally refers to the energy difference between the top of the valence band and the bottom of the conduction band.
+In some substances, a substantial gap remains between the highest band containing electrons is known as the Valence band and the next band, which is empty is known as the conduction band.
+As a result, valence electrons are “bound” to their constituent atoms and cannot become mobile within the substance without a significant amount of imparting energy.
+So, the band-gap is the minimum amount of energy required for an electron to break free of its bound state.
+When the band-gap energy is met, the electron is excited into a free state, and can therefore take part in conduction.
+Similarly, in the electronic band structure of solids, the band gap refers to the energy difference between the top of the valence band and the bottom of the conduction band.